-Mary Had a Little Lamb is a NURSERY song - my students will balk at this!
+"Mary Had a Little Lamb is a NURSERY song - will my students play it?"

 Of all my piano music for beginning students, Mary Had a Little Lamb is the most necessary and the most versatile.
 Yes, it is just a nursery rhyme, but there is so much you can do with it!

 I always preface the piece with "Now I'm going to give you a world-famous song I give to all my students, even 'grown-ups.'"

 In fact, it will increase their comfort playing pieces by memory, or "by heart," as we sometimes call it.
 It's good ear training too.